kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/README.md

 ## 🙌 Acknowledgements *(placeholder)*
 - University of Calgary
-- Professor [Name]
+- Professor Mohammad Keyhani
-- Tools: Replit, Supabase, React
+- Tools: Replit, Supabase, React, Gemini, Co-Pilot

 ## 📄 License
 This project is for academic purposes only and is not intended to provide legal advice.